 He didn’t respond.
 I thought I heard some type of growl come from his chest, but it was faint.
 The wind had picked up slightly with my apprehension rising.
 My affinity beginning to protect me.

-I was a rare witch that had an affinity for every element.
+I was a rare witch that had an affinity for each element.
 I was told there was only 1 every couple hundred years or so.
 Air and fire were my strongest.
 Water was close to being the most enjoyed.

 As I centered myself, I could sense his emotions rolling off him.
 There was no dishonesty, or any murderous feelings, at least towards me.
 The wind died down slightly as I gained composure.